Parallel import

 A parallel import is a non-counterfeit product imported from another country without the permission of the intellectual property owner.
-Parallel imports are often referred to as grey product and are implicated in issues of international trade, and intellectual property.
+Parallel imports are often referred to as grey products, and are implicated in issues of international trade and intellectual property.

-Parallel importing is based on concept of exhaustion of intellectual property rights; according to this concept, when the product is first launched on the market in a particular jurisdiction, parallel importation is authorized to all residents in the state in question.
+Parallel importing is based on the concept of exhaustion of intellectual property rights; according to this concept, when the product is first launched on the market in a particular jurisdiction, parallel importation is authorized to all residents of the state in question.
 Some countries allow it but others do not.

-Parallel importing of pharmaceuticals reduces price of pharmaceuticals by introducing competition; TRIPS agreement in Article 6 states that this practice cannot be challenged under the WTO dispute settlement system and so is effectively a matter of national discretion.
+Parallel importing of pharmaceuticals reduces the prices of pharmaceuticals by introducing competition; the TRIPS Agreement, in Article 6, states that this practice cannot be challenged under the WTO dispute settlement system and so is effectively a matter of national discretion.

-The practice of parallel importing is often advocated in the case of software, music, printed texts and electronic products, and occurs for several reasons:
+The practice of parallel importing is often advocated for in the cases of software, music, printed texts, and electronic products, and occurs for several reasons: